Chase ends with Urbana man arrested on drug, gun charges

 After her alleged shooter, Shamario Brown, was acquitted by a jury in early 2017 of her murder, the state allowed Cotton to plead guilty to aggravated unlawful use of weapons for a sentence of probation and more than a year served in the county jail.
 He is still serving that sentence.

-Also charged with possession with intent to deliver cannabis was Kyeisha Richardson, 22, the woman living at the house on Airport Road where police found Cotton.
+Also charged with possession with intent to deliver cannabis was Kyeisha Richardson, 22, the woman living at the house on Airport Road where police found Cotton and the 5.7 pounds of cannabis.

-Cotton and Richardson were expected to make their first court appearances this afternoon.
+Cotton and Richardson were arraigned on their respective charges Thursday by Judge Adam Dill.